AntonVerhasselt/IntercomTicketSorter/readme.txt

 To run the project locally:

 1. Start the application:

-    sqlCopy code

     `npm start`

 2. Install localtunnel to expose your local server:

-    Copy code

     `npm install -g localtunnel`

 3. Run localtunnel to get a public link:

-    cssCopy code

     `lt --port 3000`

 4. Attach the `/webhook` path to the public link provided by localtunnel.
 Use this URL in your Intercom app to receive notifications from the webhook.